redbrick/static-site/source/help/tutorials/static-web/index.md

 ## Blog
 hugo can be used for a blog.
-Youll need a theme that supports blog posts.
+You'll need a theme that supports blog posts.
 Just run `hugo new post/my-post-name.md`